ross-alcazar/simple-readmoreplugin/README.md

 > $('.classname').readmore(300);

-300 is the number of characters it will append the read more button.
+300 is the number of characters after it will append the read more button.
+(If you leave it blank.
+It will have 500 as its default value.)

 You must have include jquery plugin links in order to use it.